 There are some interesting figures to see here: there have been 70 products given away on Review Kick (you can see that I have approved 70 reviewers), and of those, 68 have left reviews.
 At $12 per giveaway, I am quite happy with a 97% giveawaway-to-review ratio!
 And clearly they are solid five star reviews, more on that in a minute.

 The 70 reviews that we currently have is instrumental in our top spot.
 Social proof, ie reviews, are so important to the success of your private label product.
 It improves conversion rates of customers who want verification that their purchase will be worthwhile, and Amazon heavily favors products with positively-reviewed comments from buyers.
 And the cyclical process goes around: more reviews means that Amazon will be more likely to show your product (assuming that they are decent reviews), and the more people that see your product, the more likely you are to get purchased and reviewed.

 Jungle Stix has also benefitted from getting some high quality reviews: write-ups that include photos, video, and some top-ranked Amazon reviewers (which have a greater influence on the Amazon algorithm than a reviewer with no track record).
 Furthermore, there are a fair number of reviews that have been considered “helpful” by other customers.
 Here are some of the examples:

 All this is to say that the reviews, and the social proof that accompanies the reviews, have helped tremendously in pushing Jungle Stix to the top position so quickly.
-One of the great thing about Review Kick as a seller is that I am able to regulate how many units I give away, and I can approve everyone who I give a promotional product to.
+One of the great thing about Jump Send as a seller is that I am able to regulate how many units I give away, and I can approve everyone who I give a promotional product to.
 Running a giveaway can be pricey as you can imagine with the cost spent for each product, however, it is one of the most important parts of the launch process that I focus on at the start of every product that I launch.